sgarridonunez/SGN_ball_milling/README.md

 This project trains a Simulation Graph Network (SGN) model based on particle simulation data, specifically designed for predicting particle accelerations and global energy dissipation in a ball mill scenario.

 The code is structured into modules for better organization and maintainability.
+Some modules contain post-saving analysis that is not critical, but can aid experimentation.
+Make sure to modify/delete them if they are not needed or incompatible with your work.

 ## File Structure